-Project Name Affordable Housing Assistance and Development Target Area Goals Supported Housing Needs Addressed Rental Assistance Accessible and Affordable Housing Funding CDBG: \$270,323.00 1 Description Assist with the development of new affordable housing projects, supportive housing projects, and tenant-based rental assistance all benefitting low and moderate income households.
+Project Name Affordable Housing Assistance and Development Target Area Goals Supported Housing Needs Addressed Rental Assistance Accessible and Affordable Housing Funding CDBG: \$270,323.00 Description Assist with the development of new affordable housing projects, supportive housing projects, and tenant-based rental assistance a benefitting low and moderate income households.
 Through partner collaborations with organizations including HomeStretch, Goodwill, and others.
 Target Date 11/30/2028 Estimate the number and type of families that will benefit from the proposed activities 89 low and moderate income families/households are expected to benefit from the activities associated with this project.
 Location Description New affordable housing project located at Front and Cass Streets in Traverse City and emergency rental assistance in locations throughout the City Planned Activities Assist with the construction of a new, 44 unit supportive housing development in conjunction with HomeStretch nonprofit housing developer and assisting with emergency rapid rehousing of up to 45 families at risk of homelessness on an as-needed basis with the assistance of Goodwill.
-2 Project Name Public Facilities and Infrastructure Improvements Target Area